Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 <br/><br/>
 ### Second manifestation: Improves the smoothness of loss function
-The second manifestation is arguably the stronger benefit and relies on the concept of smoothness.
+The second manifestation is arguably the stronger benefit and it relies on the concept of smoothness.
 Smoothness has pretty much the exact same definition as Lipschitzness with the addition of the gradient in its definition shown in the red color.

 **Def:** a function f is L-smooth if
 :